ahamlinman/hypcast/README.md

   version of Hypcast has ever been designed to support public access (no authorization mechanism, internal state sometimes exposed to clients, etc.).

-Hypcast version 2 maintains the caveats and limitations of version 1: one tuner only, ATSC only, no pausing or time shifting, modern browser required, don't expose it to the Internet.
+- Other limitations carried over from v1 include: no support for subtitles, one tuner only, ATSC only.
+Subtitle support should absolutely be implemented.
+The others would be nice to have.